 Brandy Bottom Colliery

 The Bristol Coalfield operated for over 500 years supplying coal to sustain both the industrial and domestic needs of Bristol and Bath.
 The coming of the mainline railways, however, meant that its narrow seams and faulted ground ensured that it became uncompetitive with coalfields elsewhere.
-The industry began to falter at the beginning of the 20th century.
-Brandy Bottom closed in 1936 but due to its remote location the collection of mine structures is now one of the best preserved early Victorian mine layouts in the country.
+The industry began to falter at the beginning of the 20th century and Brandy Bottom closed in 1936.
+The remaining mine structures are a fine example of the layout of an early Victorian steam-driven mine.
 The AIBT has been working at the site since 2010, recording and preserving the buildings which have emerged from a blanket of vegetation.
 The site is located alongside an Avon cycle route, which was constructed on the track bed of the railway that originally served the colliery.
 The coal tips on either side are now covered with mature trees and a visit to the colliery can be combined with a gentle country walk.
 Guides will be available to explain the workings of the colliery buildings.